luigiquiros/inventa/docs/getting-started.md

 - GNPS job
 - Metadata table (the same used for the GNPS job)
-- Quantification table from MZmine or another similar software
+- Quantification table from MZmine2 (MZmine3) or another similar software

 This will run at least the Feature component (FC).